Gogul09/emotion-recognizer/README.md

 # Emotion Recognizer
-Recognize your emotion using two deep neural networks and webcam live in Google Chrome
+Recognize your emotion using two deep neural networks and webcam live in Google Chrome.

 Tools used
 * TensorFlow.js